luismurao/tenm/README.md

 ### Time-specific model calibration and selection

-As a final step we will calibrate time-specific niche models using minimum volume ellipsoids.
-To do this we first select the environmental variables using the function `tenm::correlation_finder`.
-This function filter variables according to a correlation threshold which is important to avoid issues related to collinearity.
+As a final step, we will calibrate time-specific niche models using minimum volume ellipsoids.
+To archive this, we first select the environmental variables using the function `tenm::correlation_finder`.
+This function filters variables according to a correlation threshold, which is important to avoid issues related to collinearity.

 ``` r
 varcorrs <- tenm::correlation_finder(environmental_data =